itzmeanjan/mapZ/README.md

 # Documentation

-   :eyes: : So, you interested in building a mapping application ?
+   :eyes: : So, you interested in building a mapping application, is it ?

    :eyes: : Yes

    :eyes: : Okay, I'm gonna take you through each and every step.
 All you need to do is to follow me.

-   :eyes: : You ready ?
+Ready ?

    :eyes: : Definitely

 ## Platform and Tools used